Skip to main content

 Open

-The agency stated that it has issued an authorization for the cloud service for its selected SaaS system 1.
-We plan to follow-up with the agency to validate its implementation of the recommendation and, to the extent possible, that the desired results are being achieved.
+In September 2023, the agency stated that it has issued an authorization for the cloud service for its selected SaaS system 1.
+The agency provided its authorization for the agency's system; however, it did not clearly identify the authorization for the associated cloud service provider.
+We plan to follow-up with the agency to obtain the relevant documentation, and we will continue to monitor the agency's efforts to address our recommendation.

 Department of Labor The Secretary of Labor should ensure that the agency fully implements the FedRAMP requirements, to include issuing an authorization for each of the cloud services and performing a review and risk analysis of the CSPs' FedRAMP security packages for its selected SaaS system 2.
 (Recommendation 23)